How Long Does a Car Accident Lawsuit Take in Boston?

 A claimant’s losses can be broken down into two types of recoverable damages.
 Economic damages refer to those which can be quantified, such as medical bills, lost wages, and any other expenses that the plaintiff incurred because of the accident.

 An attorney would need to determine whether there was anything particularly aggravating or egregious about the defendant’s negligence, such as speeding, driving while impaired, driving with a revoked or suspended license, or any other traffic violations.
-For more information on which circumstances can add time to a civil claim, feel free to call our firm today.
+For more information on which circumstances can add time to a civil claim, feel free to call our Boston failure to yield accident lawyers today.